 European sanctions on buying oil from Iran are turning into a windfall for owners of Suezmax tankers, shipping the most cargoes in at least nine years as Saudi Arabia and Iraq increase supply.

 Rates for the vessels, which can sail fully loaded with 1 million barrels through the Suez Canal to destinations in the Mediterranean, will rise 61 percent to an average of $19,000 a day this quarter, the median of six analyst estimates compiled by Bloomberg shows.
-Shares of Nordic American Tankers Ltd. (NAT), which operates a fleet of 20 carriers, will gain 33 percent in 12 months, based on the average of seven forecasts.
+Shares of Nordic American Tankers Ltd. (NAT:US), which operates a fleet of 20 carriers, will gain 33 percent in 12 months, based on the average of seven forecasts.

 Saudi Arabian output is now within 1 percent of a record and Iraq is pumping the most since 2000, compensating for Iran, once OPEC’s second-biggest producer, which is exporting about 50 percent less oil than last year.
 The 27-nation European Union imposed an embargo in July over Iran’s nuclear program.
 The extra cargoes are helping to diminish a glut of Suezmaxes that caused earnings for the ships to drop 59 percent this year.